 - 1. Visit www.parchment.com - 2.
-Register online. - 3.
+Register online.
+IT IS VERY IMPORTANT to add a non-school email address.
+You will lose access to your myhatchets email account after graduation. - 3.
 Build your profile and enter basic enrollment information. - 4.
-Complete the student waiver and transmit authorization; then accept the user agreement. - 5.
-VERY IMPORTANT to add a non-school email address.
+Complete the student waiver and transmit authorization; then accept the user agreement.